integreat-io/integreat-transformers/README.md

 For the operations where the pipeline value and the operator value is not exchangable, like subtraction, where `10 - 15` is not the same as `15 - 10`, the pipeline value will always be the first in the expression.
-Set the operand `flip` to `true` to reverse this.
+Set the property `flip` to `true` to reverse this.

 By default the transformer will use the value from pipeline, but you may specify